MicrosoftDocs/microsoft-salescopilot-docs/articles/mobile-support.md

 ms.custom: CXT
 ---

-# Mobile support for Sales solution in Microsoft 365 Copilot (preview)
+# Mobile support for Sales in Microsoft 365 Copilot (preview)

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-Sales solution is supported on mobile (iOS and Android) versions of Outlook and Teams.
-All the features available in the desktop version of Sales solution aren't available in the mobile version.
+Sales in Microsoft 365 Copilot is supported on mobile (iOS and Android) versions of Outlook and Teams.
+All the features available in the desktop version of Sales in Microsoft 365 Copilot aren't available in the mobile version.
 This article outlines what is and isn't supported on mobile.

 > [!NOTE]
 > During the preview, if Sales app was deployed to your organization before mobile support, you must redeploy the app from the Microsoft 365 admin center.
 In the admin center, find the existing Sales integrated app and remove it.
 Then redeploy the app by following the instructions in the [Install Sales app](install-sales-app.md) article.